aws-samples/drug-discovery-workflows/assets/workflows/plm-pseudo-perplexity/README.md

-# Calculate Pseudo Perplexity with AMPLIFY
+# Calculate Pseudo Perplexity with ESM2 or AMPLIFY

 ## Summary

-Calculates the pseudo perplexity of one or more protein sequences using the AMPLIFY pLM.
+Calculates the pseudo perplexity of one or more protein sequences using the pLM ESM2 or AMPLIFY.

 ## Workflow